crev-dev/cargo-crev/cargo-crev/README.md

 ### Dependencies

-`cargo crev` has a couple of non-Rust dependencies:
+`cargo-crev` has a couple of non-Rust dependencies:

 ```
 # openssl